lensesio/lenses-helm-charts/README.md

 # Building/Testing

-Run ``package.sh`` this in turn calls ``scripts/lint.sh`` which will perform linting checks on the charts and also check we aren't going to overwrite existing charts.
+Run ``_cicd/functions.sh package_all`` this in turn calls ``scripts/lint.sh`` which will perform linting checks on the charts and also check we aren't going to overwrite existing charts.

 If all good, checkin, tag and push the ```docs`` folder.
 This charts are hosted on the github page.